openfaas/faas/CONTRIBUTING.md

-# Contributing
+# Contributing guidelines

-## Guidelines

-Guidelines for contributing.
+These are the guidelines for contributing to OpenFaaS Community Edition (CE) and faasd components.

+OpenFaaS Standard and OpenFaaS For Enterprises are commercial software, and maintained solely by employees of OpenFaaS Ltd.

+Customers can provide feedback via the [openfaas/customers](https://github.com/openfaas/customers) repository

-### First impressions - introducing yourself and your use-case
+## First impressions - introducing yourself and your use-case

-One of the best ways to participate within a new open source communities is to introduce yourself and your use-case.
+One of the best ways to participate within a new open source community is to introduce yourself and your use-case.
 This builds goodwill, but also means the community can start to understand your needs and how best to help you.

 Given that the community is made up of volunteers, making a good first impression is important to getting their ear and attention.